dance2die/sung.codes/content/blog/2017/dealing-lack-confidence-developer/index.md

 ---
-title: "Thoughts on "Dealing With Lack Of Confidence As A Developer""
+title: Thoughts on "Dealing With Lack Of Confidence As A Developer"
 date: "2017-01-07"
 coverImage: "featured-image-2017.01.13.png"
 ---